 I often get letters asking for more information for school reports.
 Here is the biographical information that is most often requested:

-I was born in 1955 in Cleveland, Ohio, and grew up mostly in New York state.
+I was born in Cleveland, Ohio, and grew up mostly in New York state.
 I went to college in New England and graduate school in California.
 I now live in Nashville, Tennessee.

 The first book I ever read by myself was called Little Bobo and His Blue Jacket.
 I still have it.
 I learned to read when I was three, but I know now that this doesn't mean much.
 My brother didn't really read until he was seven, and now he reads more and remembers it better than I do.

 I have a husband, a grown daughter and son, and a father-and-son pair of Cavalier King Charles Spaniels.

 I taught Italian and other subjects at Vanderbilt University for many years, and I like to travel, especially to Italy, and especially with my family.
 My other hobby is knitting.
-I used to skydive (that's how I met my husbandon the ground, not in the air!) and I recently made a skydive as part of research for a novel I'm writing.
+I used to skydive (that's how I met my husbandon the ground, not in the air!).

-If you have any questions that I haven't answered here or in the interview on the Writing page, you can write to me at TracyTBarrett@yahoo.com.
-Please have minors write to me from a parent's or teacher's email account.
-You can also write to me at P.O.
-Box 120164, Nashville, TN 37212.
-If you use surface mail and want a reply, please include a self-addressed, stamped envelope.
+If you have any questions that I haven't answered here or in the interview on the Writing page, you can write to me through the Contact page.
 I always answer my mail, but I won't do your homework, so please don't ask the theme of one of my books, or ask me to find similes and metaphors, or to tell you anything else that your teacher wants you to figure out on your own!